 Drug addiction is caused by a combination of genetic, environmental and developmental factors.
 Video game addiction may be harder to recognize and seek help for due to its lack of obvious consequences.
 However, it is still important to understand that it can have real repercussions such as mindlessly scrolling through social networks for hours.
 The fifth edition of the DSM excludes sex addiction, making it somewhat controversial.
 However, many people who have suffered from other types of addiction can easily recognize it within their own experiences.

+Sex addiction is characterized by an inability to control sexual thoughts and behaviors.
+Gambling addiction is the one behavioral addiction that most closely resembles drug and alcohol addiction.
+The APA classifies gambling disorder as an addictive disorder and studies show that gambling addictions illuminate the same areas of the brain as drug addictions.
+Treatment for gambling disorder is generally included in the same type of therapy settings as drug and alcohol abuse.
 Compulsion means that someone has an irresistible urge or an uncontrollable desire to perform a specific action.
-It is better to recognize and seek help for this problem as soon as possible to prevent an addiction from forming that will be difficult to break.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) website can help you find recovery resources for you or a loved one, including addiction information, a treatment service locator, a toll-free 24-hour information helpline, and more. .
+It is important to recognize this problem early on in order to prevent an addiction from forming that will be difficult to break.
+If you or a loved one are struggling with any type of addiction, the Substance Abuse and Mental Health Services Administration (SAMHSA) website can help you find recovery resources including addiction information, a treatment service locator, a toll-free 24-hour information helpline, and more.